A PRICKLY INTERVIEW

 As told to John Jonelis

-Joe Perogi—“Before we get started, I heard you’re writing a novel.”
+Joe—“Before we get started, I heard yer writin’ a novel.”

-John—“A machinist competes with his gifted son in verbal game of wits.
+John—“A machinist competes with his brilliant son in verbal game of wits.
 The game turns into a duel that takes over their lives.”

-John—“The publisher’s shooting for a December launch of the electronic version.
+John—“A regular machinist, Joe.
+Union.
+Publisher’s shooting for a December launch of the electronic version.
 Then we follow up with a hardbound.
-Videos, summary, reviews, and the first few pages at www.JohnJonelis.com
+Check out the videos, summary, reviews, and the first few pages at www.JohnJonelis.com

 Joe—“Enough already.”